Mark-Seaman/Shrinking-World-Pubs/sweng/Pub/m3/lesson/Lesson_9.md

 Ultimately, Scrum is not just a set of roles, events, and artifacts.
 It's a mindset and a way of working that empowers teams to deliver value incrementally and respond effectively to change.
 It's about fostering collaboration, delivering quality, and continuously improving to meet the ever-changing demands of the market.

+# Tutorial Video

 <iframe width="481" height="271" src="https://www.youtube.com/embed/XU0llRltyFM" title="Intro to Scrum in Under 10 Minutes" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+# AI Prompts

+Here are some interesting AI prompts to try.

+* Explain how to create a product backlog for my software app.

+* Identify the core feature in this app [app overview].

+* Create a simple plan for this sprint by prioritizing the core features

+* Explain how to measure product velocity.